 So I was left thinking: ‘Hmm… super magnets … spinning torus … So how exactly does a red giant collapse in upon itself?
 What are the moment-by-moment dynamics?

 Over many hours or days I imagined the bloated Red Giant slowly shrinking inwards.
 But of course it always had spin and as we all know: Angular Momentum is Conserved.
-(Tie a weight on the end of a string and spin around with it at neck height.
-Suddenly stand still.
+(Tie a weight on the end of a string and spin it around at neck height.
 You’ll soon be strangling on the concept.)
 The equatorial regions with the most angular momentum would speed up as they neared the core, hold position longer, and resist the collapse (think orbiting satellites), while the polar regions would collapse fastest.

 At some point the star would briefly look like a flattened ball, and that outer rim – made of screaming hot plasma – could conceivably take its own adventure for a short time.
 Seething with immense magnetic currents it separates into a plasma doughnut about the width of Mercury’s orbit and maybe as fat as Jupiter.
 (Okay: some wild guessing here.)